Iruvar Ullam (2021 film): Production

 The film was shot in 2012, with Vinay Rai working on the film alongside his commitments for Aranmanai (2014), Serndhu Polama (2015) and Aayirathil Iruvar (2017).
 Bindu Madhavi signed the project during June 2012 and was set to portray a NRI girl based in the US, but later dropped out of the project.
 Aindrita Ray was also approached but subsequently actresses Payal Rajput and Archanna Guptaa were cast in their first Tamil film through the project.
 The film, produced by L. Sivabalan of Zero Rules Entertainment, had music composed by Vijay Antony, and was shot in India and the US.

 Despite completing production in 2013, the film remained unreleased.
 Ramesh later worked on two more films - Kallattam (2016) and Adavi (2020) - which released before Iruvar Ullam.

 Soundtrack

-The soundtrack, composed by Vijay Antony, was released in July 2013.
+The soundtrack, composed by Vijay Antony, was released on 2 June 2013.

 Release

 Following several years of delays, the film was released on Amazon Prime outside India on 16 September 2021.